 Programming in the NHA

 Our goal with History Harvest in the Arabia Mountain National Heritage Area is to connect with those who have deep roots here.
-From Bruce Street School alumni to quarry laborers to the Flat Rock community among others, there are so many stories that shape the National Heritage Area, and we have so much to learn.
+From Bruce Street School alumni to quarry laborers to the Flat Rock community, there are so many stories that shape the National Heritage Area, and we have so much to learn!
 At History Harvest events, the Arabia Mountain Heritage Area Alliance will scan and document your photos, letters and other artifacts.
 We will also collect historical and contextual information about each item.
 We have no plans to keep the items you bring, but we will share the digital files with you and preserve your history for future generations.

 What happens after the Harvest?
 The items you share will be used in research to help us understand the past, and might be used in interpretive exhibits, films or programs.
 One day, the history that we harvest will be available to the public for research and education.